-Gaius Julius Caesar is a celebrated Roman general and statesman, the conqueror of Gaul (58–50 BCE), victor in the civil war of 49–45 BCE, and widely regarded as the person responsible from turning the Roman Republic in to the Roman Empire.
+Gaius Julius Caesar is a celebrated Roman general and statesman, the conqueror of Gaul (58–50 BCE), victor in the civil war of 49–45 BCE, and widely regarded as the person responsible for turning the Roman Republic in to the Roman Empire.
 He is regarded as one of the greatest leaders in history.
 His name has literally come to be known as King in cultures across the world whether Kaiser in German, Czar in Russian, Qaysar in Urdu or Kaisar in Bahasa Indonesian and dozens of other variations across the globe.
 So, what can we learn from Julius Caesar’s leadership?

 Be proud of your accomplishments

 Everyone loves a winner.
 A successful leader may have courage, vision, and intelligence, but no one is going to follow you if you have not shown you can succeed.
 Being a leader alone isn’t always enough, after all, who wants to follow a leader who continues to fail time and time again.
 Throughout his life, Caesar’s actions showed that he had what it takes to win and win again.
 It is also important to remember that the best leaders don’t just do amazing things but also know how to present a compelling story.
 After a relatively brief war with Pharnacles II of Pontus, Caesar had to sit down and write out a report to Rome detailing his conquest.
 Caesar could have gone on and on about his military prowess.
 Instead, he realized that the simple note would convey the most powerful message.
 “I came, I saw, I conquered.”
 The phrase proved so catchy that we still remember it, thousands of years later.

 Lead people, don’t tell them where to go